paulyan678/rotation-angle-signatures/README.md

 ## License and citation

 I release the code under the [MIT License](LICENSE).
 Dataset and pretrained-weight licenses remain with their respective owners.
-I fetch my original curve measurements from their pinned research archive rather than duplicating them here.
+I include my original curve measurements as a checksummed research artifact in this project.

 If you use this project, please cite the paper and software using [CITATION.cff](CITATION.cff).